LorisBlgr/ProjetSql/alire.md

 requ9.sql
 #09.Qui a écrit le scénario du film Taxi sorti en 1998 ?
-SELECT writers
+SELECT primaryName
+FROM name_basics
+WHERE primaryProfession LIKE '%writer%' AND nconst
-FROM title_writers
+IN (SELECT writers FROM title_writers WHERE tconst IN(SELECT tconst
-WHERE tconst=152930 ;
+FROM title_basics
+WHERE primaryTitle='Taxi' AND startYear=1998));

 requ10.sql
 #10.Quelles sont les noms et rôles (category et job) des personnes intervenant dans la production du film Return of the Jedi ?